U5732/ExpectedNodes/README.md

 Available quality function are:

-* Parition Density introduced by Ahn et al. ID=, name=ParitionDensity
+* Parition Density introduced by Ahn et al. ID=2, name=ParitionDensity
-* The first version of the quality function introduce by Evans et al. . id= , name=E1
+* The first version of the quality function introduce by Evans et al. . id=3 , name=E1
-* The second version of the quality function introduce by Evans et al. . id= , name=E2
+* The second version of the quality function introduce by Evans et al. . id=4 , name=E2
-* The third version of the quality function introduce by Evans et al. . id= , name=E3
+* The third version of the quality function introduce by Evans et al. . id=5 , name=E3
-* Expected Nodes Id= , name= LinkExpectation
+* Expected Nodes Id=1 , name= ExpectedNodes

 Please refer to the according paper to find their definition.

 Examples generation
 ----------------------